fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

     **REQUIRE AUTH**

-    Deletes build and schedules deletion of build result at Copr backend
+    Deletes build and schedules deletion of build result from the Copr backend

     :param int build_id: a unique identifier of the build